wdi-sg/project-2/README.md

 User story:
 As a user,  I would like a solution that takes me to work more effectively than public transport, so that I can arrive to work well-rested.

 The idea for this came about a year back initially when Uber and Grab was, and still sort of is, occupying headlines.
-Instead of a car transport service, why not buses, which are economically, and environmentally friendlier?
+Instead of a car transport service, why not buses, which are economically and environmentally friendlier?
 I took an hour by public transport to get to the CBD, whereas a car or taxi ride would take me 30 minutes.
 However, the latter would be at least 7/8x more expensive.

 But lo and behold, there is actually a very similar model which exists in my city, Singapore.
 It's called [Beeline](https://www.beeline.sg/) and thus, there will be quite a few parallels between this and my app.
-I would have liked to use it, but the service did not put up a route which was suitable for me.
+I would have loved to use it, but the service did not put up a route suitable for myself.

 Introducing Buzz, it collects user-input journey information, and attempts to fill the gap for PMETs who are willing to pay a reasonable premium for something more direct, reliable, and faster.
-Instead of a tiring commute with multiple transitions and possible delays, that can be replaced with a single mode of transport, the bus.
+Instead of a tiring commute with multiple transitions and possible delays, we use a single mode of transport: a private bus.

 Clusters of similar journeys are gathered together, and interested bus vendors can provide regular service trips after a minimum number of paying customers.